mileweb/docs-content-hdt/en/docs/portal/transports/delete-transport.md

 ![null](</docs/resources/images/transports/delete-transport-2.png>)

-**Note:** Deleting a transport will remove all resources created for the transport.
+**Note:** Deleting a transport will remove all resources associated with the transport.